plemeri/InSPyReNet/README.md

 [2022.11.18] I am speaking at The 16th Asian Conference on Computer Vision (ACCV2022).
 Please check out my talk if you're attending the event! #ACCV2022 #Macau - via #Whova event app

+[2022.11.23] We made our work available on pypi package.
+Please visit [transparent-background](https://github.com/plemeri/transparent-background) to download our tool and try on your machine.
+It works as command-line tool and python api.

 <p align="center">
 <img src=./figures/banner.png >
 </p>